hullahalli/stampr_rtisan/README.md

 Updated 4/19/2021

-Maintenance of this repository will be continuous as our manuscripts are in revision.
+Maintenance of this repository will be continuous as our manuscripts are in revision and beyond.
 Files will be updated and more will be added as needed.
 If you have a question or are having trouble running the code, feel free to email me at hullahalli[at]g[dot]harvard[dot]edu.
 Since this is on bioRxiv, I will not know if you a reviewer.

 -----